In this piece · 23 sections+

 A brief note on Netflix in 2026

-Netflix raised the standard plan again in February, the ad tier is now the "default" recommendation, password sharing is a distant memory, and they just announced another round of content layoffs while spending a reported half-billion on a single Rian Johnson project nobody asked for.
-The algorithm increasingly pushes you toward the cheapest thing they have the rights to, which is why your home row is seven Turkish dramas you've never heard of and a documentary about a guy who owned a zoo.
+Netflix ran another price hike earlier this year.
+The ad tier is now $8.99, the standard plan is $19.99, and premium is $26.99, which is what a cable bill used to cost.
+The ad tier is still the "default" recommendation, password sharing is a distant memory, and Peaky Blinders: The Immortal Man just posted 25 million views in three days while five other originals died in the algorithm.
+The recommendation shelves increasingly push you toward the cheapest thing they have the rights to, which is why your home row is seven Turkish dramas you've never heard of and a documentary about a guy who owned a zoo.
 The shows below this paragraph are the ones worth digging for.
 Everything else on the main page is inventory.

 Premise: Two young boxers vs. loan-shark mafia.
-Start: Season 1, Episode 1 — it's an eight-episode Korean action show, just run it.
+Start: Season 1, Episode 1.
+It's an eight-episode Korean action show, just run it.
 Who'll love it: people who liked the first John Wick, fans of The Night Comes for Us, anyone who thinks American action choreography has gotten lazy.
 Who'll bounce: subtitle-averse viewers, people who need morally complex villains (the bad guy here is just bad).
-Time: 8 episodes × 55 min ≈ 7 hours.
-A single weekend.
-Status: one-and-done so far, no season 2 news.
-The most purely watchable thing on this list.
-Criminally under-discovered in the US — 587 votes is nothing for a show this good.
+Time: 15 episodes total × ~55 min ≈ 14 hours.
+Two weekends.
+Status: season 2 dropped in April 2026 (seven episodes, three years later in-story, moves into underground international boxing) and it topped Netflix's non-English chart the week it landed.
+Still one of the most purely watchable things on Netflix.
+If you slept on season 1 back in 2023, now's the moment.

 Spartacus (2010, 4 seasons)